johndeedly/regdrop/README.md

 This work is licensed under a
 [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

-The submodule "registry" is licensed under a MIT License.
-Additional copyright © by [Eric Zimmerman][ericzimmerman].
+The submodule "registry" is licensed under a MIT License, copyright © by [Eric Zimmerman][ericzimmerman].

 [ericzimmerman]: https://github.com/EricZimmerman
 [cc-by-nc-sa]: LICENSE